Hi dear friend:

 Important to be careful when using aromatherapy if you have an allergy, suffer from asthma, suffer from hay fever, have skin conditions, suffer from epilepsy, suffer from high blood pressur, have deep vein thrombosis, are breastfeeding or pregnant.
 This article is not meant as a substitute for medical advice.
 Talk to your doctor.

-If you want to learn even more in-depth about the uses of all essential oils for healing body and mind, there are some great books on available Aromatherapy that will allow you to learn more and start using aromatherapy for your wellbeing.
-Take a look at them, here
+If you want to learn even more in-depth about the uses of all essential oils for healing body and mind, send me an email to: firstname.lastname@example.org

 Furthermore, if you feel that it is time to release emotional patterns, so that you can reprogram your subconscious mind and stop repeating behaviours that don’t work for you with the use of essential oils, contact me for a session and to join our beautiful community and get quality pure essential oils by Young Living.